Our question to you:

 If you’re a jobseeker, your CV is on a job board and you are of the ilk that would rather not take a call then let recruiters know the best time to reach you by leaving a note on your profile or CV.
 You won’t get unsolicited phone calls and recruiters will know when you’re happy to talk about suitable opportunities.
 At the very least please have the professional courtesy to at least respond via email to tell us you no longer need our help.

-Alternatively, if you’re looking for some genuine professional advice or assistance why not beat us to the punch and call us at Holden Jones, you might be surprised by what a friendly bunch we are.
+Alternatively, if you’re looking for some genuine professional advice or assistance why not give us a call and hopefully be surprised at some really useful, knowledgeable, honest and impartial advice we might be able to share.